mmower/rez/docs/COOKBOOK.md

 # Using Decisions

 `RezDecision` is an object that doesn't have an element.
 You create them when you want code (or perhaps users) to make a yes/no decision.

+You can use a decision like this:

+    const decision = new RezDecision("Include Adult themes", {info: "Toggle this on to include themes of sex & violence that might not be suitable for all.
+Leave it off for a family friendly experience."});
+    decision.default_no();
+    some_function_making_the_decision(decision);
+    if(decision.result) {
+      // do something
+    } else {
+      // do something else
+    }

+In this case the `some_function_making_the_decision(decision)` is expected to call either `decision.yes()` or `decision.no("reason")` before returning.
+In most cases you will be passing a decision to a script.
+In this case if neither function gets called the decision will default to 'no' (`false`).
+If we had used `decision.default_yes()` it would work the other way around.

+You can pass data into a decision either through the second argument to `new RezDecision()` or using the `setData(key, value)` API.
+After receiving a decision you can use the `data()` API to retrieve data.
+This way the callee can pass other information back with the decision.

 # Linking to things